-(Right above: Newfoundland troops on the march in the community of Berneville - as cited immediately above - in early May, perhaps the 7th, of 1917 - from The War Illustrated)
+(Right: Newfoundland troops on the march in the community of Berneville - as cited immediately above - in early May, perhaps the 7th, of 1917 - from The War Illustrated)

-At the outset of June, the 1st Battalion had retired from the line to Bonneville, there to spend its time again re-enforcing, re-organizing and in training for the upcoming British offensive of the summer - and as it transpired, the autumn as well.
+At the outset of June, the 1st Battalion had retired from the line to Bonneville, there to spend its time again re-enforcing, reorganizing and in training for the upcoming British offensive of the summer - and as it transpired, the autumn as well.

-The Newfoundlanders had then soon once again been moving north into Belgium - at the end of June - and once again into the vicinity of Ypres and...the Salient, their first days to be spent at Caribou Camp, where - as seen in an earlier paragraph - they were to be joined almost immediately by Private Ryan and his re-enforcement draft from Rouen on July 2.
+The Newfoundlanders had then soon once again been moving north into Belgium - at the end of June - and once again into the vicinity of Ypres and...the Salient, their first days to be spent at Caribou Camp, where, for the next little while, the Newfoundland Battalion had supplied working parties for road-mending and for the construction of infantry tracks.